jondgoodwin/pegasus3d/README.md

 ## License

-Copyright (C) 2016  Jonathan Goodwin
+Copyright (C) 2017  Jonathan Goodwin

- This program is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301  USA
+The Pegasus3D browser (pegasus3d) is distributed under the terms of the MIT license.
+See LICENSE and COPYRIGHT for details.

 [doc]: http://web3d.jondgoodwin.com/pegasusdoc
 [web3d]: http://web3d.jondgoodwin.com